simon-katz/nomis-ec-mode/README.md

   :ensure t)
 ```

-## A Note About Updating nomis-electric-clojure
+## A Note About Updating nomis/ec-mode

 When you update `nomis-electric-clojure.el` to a new version, it is safest to restart Emacs rather than just evaluating the new code.

-# How nomis-electric-clojure Recognises Electric Buffers
+# How nomis/ec-mode Recognises Electric Buffers

-nomis-electric-clojure checks for Electric buffers by looking for one of the following near the start:
+nomis/ec-mode checks for Electric buffers by looking for one of the following near the start:

   - `[hyperfiddle.electric :as e]` (⇒ Electric v2)
   - `[hyperfiddle.electric3 :as e]` (⇒ Electric v3)